MurphyPone/murphypone.github.io/src/content/goodharts-law.md

 addSbtPlugin("org.scoverage" % "sbt-scoverage" % "1.6.1")
 ```

-Phew, I hope that works for you dear reader.
+Phew, I hope that works for you.

 ## Not a Contrived Example